zpieslak/exiftool-aws-lambda/README.md

 ## Deploy

 Deploy to AWS can be done with provided SAM (Cloudformation) template.
-In order to run a `sam` command we need to have the following variables prepared:
+In order to run a `sam` command, we need to have the following variables prepared:

     # SAM_BUCKET - bucket for storing sam temporary files
     # STACK_NAME - name of the stack